 by Nimit Kaur

-In the recent decades, however, we have seen a shift in perceptions of disability leading to greater opportunities.
-This is due to the social model of disability that states that the problem is not within just the individual, but rather the society’s construction of disability.
+Recently, we have seen a shift in perceptions of disability leading to greater opportunities.
+This is due to the social model of disability that states that the problem is not within the individual, but rather the society’s construction of disability.
 The social model advocates that the society needs to eliminate environmental barriers and accommodate differences in order to improve the lives of the disabled.
 This model shifts the focus from the individual to society’s response to their disability.
 The Americans with Disabilities Act of 1990 was a result of the social model that attempted to eliminate such barriers and discrimination for people with disabilities.
 At that time, however, the ADA did not have specific guidelines about website accessibility.
-Since the Internet is the hub of all information today, the accessibility and inclusion for all in the Internet world is also crucial.
+Since the Internet is the hub of all information today, the accessibility and inclusion for all in the virtual world is also crucial.
 Despite much growth, I argue that much work still remains in enhancing platforms and providing better access to information such as academics and employment, vital, daily tasks and social media use.

 Due to Covid-19, universities and colleges transitioned very quickly to remote learning.
 Even those who never participated in an online course were forced to get used to the new norm.
 For individuals who use assistive technologies, those who hired in-person readers or worked with or relied on disability services technology or staff faced new barriers.
 In addition, traditional classrooms switched to online platforms.
 Many of those online platforms have yet to meet current accessibility standards.
 As a personal example, I attended [a] remote class session where the instructor shared a presentation on the screen with all of the students.
 Due to my screen-reader software, I was unable to view the presentation as seamlessly as other students.
 The instructor emailed me the presentation and I was switching tabs back and forth in viewing the presentation and the chat screen where the instruction was taking place.